 “Can you read music?”

 The ability to read music became an important requirement for Big Band membership during its heydays.
 CK Mann is one of Highlife’s greatest icons.
 However, he was neither formally educated nor could read musical notes.
-He explained to me he had to rehearse the Jazz standards by playing the records repetitively on turntables or tune into Jazz programmes on Voice of America, BBC or Radio Ghana.
+He explained to me he had to rehearse the Jazz standards by playing the records repetitively on turntables or tuning into Jazz programmes on Voice of America, BBC or Radio Ghana.

 Generally, Big Band’s formalistic approach to Jazz tended to downgrade the instinctive approaches to music-making and improvisation which informed Guitar Band music and incidentally Jazz, to a great extent.
 Jazz was predominantly, aurally learnt as learning by ear was always the primary method.